Can You Pass the CPA Exam If You Did Bad in College?

 Flashcards will be super important to your ability to pass the CPA exam.
 Flashcards serve many purposes, but two primary ones are to hammer home recently learned concepts and keep old concepts fresh in your memory so you don’t forget them during the official CPA exam.
 If learning accounting concepts were difficult in college, then make sure you put extra time into reviewing flashcards.
 My general rule of thumb is to devote 70% of flashcard time to newly learned concepts and 30% to old concepts that you’re trying to keep fresh in your memory.
 I do 30%, because as time goes by you will see the same cards over and over and you should become extremely proficient at remembering not only the correct answer, but why the answer is correct and why all the incorrect options are incorrect.
 This will be huge for you, but make sure to adjust that percentage according to what fits you best.

 You may have done poorly in college based on your standards and expectations, but just graduating with an accounting degree says something.
 It is a difficult degree that takes commitment and a pretty high level of accounting knowledge.
-My guess is that you know more than you think, and that you will be surprised at how much you do know as you move through a CPA exam prep course.
+My guess is that you know more than you think, and that you will be surprised at how much you do know as you move through a CPA exam review course.
 Be confident, because you have a lot to be proud of for graduating with an accounting degree.